Skip to Content

 New Park Layout

 The first new change to EPCOT affects the actual layout of the park.
-In the past, it has been divided into 2 halves, Future World and World Showcase.
+In the past, it was divided into 2 halves, Future World and World Showcase.

 Epcot Neighborhoods concept art